AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

     end Full_View;

-As soon as we start applying encapsulation |mdash| via the :ada:`private` keyword |mdash| to a specific type, we need to split the type declaration into a partial view and a full view.
+As soon as we start applying encapsulation and information hiding |mdash| via the :ada:`private` keyword |mdash| to a specific type, we are introducing a partial view and making only that view compile-time visible to clients.
+Doing so requires us to introduce the private part of the package (unless already present).
 For example:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Types.Partial_Full_View